-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 18 of 70 Owner: WHS Manager Date of Issue: July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 03.1 Page: Page 17 of 96 Owner: WHS Manager Date of Issue Date of Issue: July 2020

 - c) Where a WHS hazard has been identified, the area shall be made safe by removing or isolating the hazard as soon as practicable.
 Details of rectification actions shall be recorded on the form. - d) Where a non-conformance to the WHS Management Plan and/or legislative requirements has been identified, a Site Instruction (F009) shall be issued to the worker/sub-contractor. - e) The Site Manager is responsible for initiating any actions required by the issuing of a non-conformance report and for the acknowledgement that the non-conformance has been addressed and closed out.